White woman in viral NYC video allegedly made false assault claim against Black man in second 911 call

 "I'm going to tell them there's an African-American man threatening my life," Amy Cooper said in a video recorded by Christian Cooper, which went viral.

-Manhattan District Attorney Cy Vance Jr. said in a statement announcing the charge against Amy Cooper that she later called 911 again and accused Christian Cooper of trying to assault her.
+Manhattan District Attorney Cy Vance Jr. said in a statement announcing the charge against Amy Cooper that she called 911 again and accused Christian Cooper of trying to assault her.
+According to Vance, Amy Cooper later told officers who responded to the scene that Christian Cooper actually didn't try to assault her.

 "Our Office is committed to safety, justice, and anti-racism, and we will hold people who make false and racist 911 calls accountable," Vance said.